 First, create a system for rewarding positive feedback.
 In the workplace, leadership often focuses on what goes wrong.
 While there is a time and pace for constructive criticism, there is even more of a place for gratitude.
 When employees feel appreciated and valued, they also feel like their work matters.

 When leadership takes the time to acknowledge current employees, they build their confidence.
 Make it a vital part of your culture to shout out great work.
 Encourage employees to speak up about their coworkers’ great work as well, creating an ongoing positive feedback loop.
 Everyone deserves to feel valued for their contribution.
-For example, at Experience.com, team members use Slack to shout out great work from other coworkers or welcome the new hires.
+For example, team members can use Slack to shout out great work from other coworkers or welcome new hires.
 When everyone joins together to support others, there’s a culture of appreciation.

 2. Measure employee happiness.

-Next, check-in with your current employees about happiness and belonging.
+Next, check in with your current employees about happiness and belonging.
 It’s not enough to make assumptions, you need to confirm these metrics yourself.
 How do you measure employee happiness and sense of belonging?
 The best way is also the simplest: ask them.

 Create employee engagement surveys to track your success on a regular, ongoing basis.
 Keep accurate track of different happiness levels amongst demographics like age, race, gender, orientation, and even income levels.
 This shows your employee’s collective happiness, but it also shows trends in different cultural groups.